Murder in the Air (film)

 Murder in the Air (aka The Enemy Within) is a 1940 American drama film with science fiction elements directed by Lewis Seiler and written by Raymond L. Schrock.
 The film stars Ronald Reagan, John Litel, Lya Lys, James Stephenson, Eddie Foy, Jr., Robert Warwick and Victor Zimmerman.
-Murder in the Air was released by Warner Bros. on June 1, 1940.
+Murder in the Air was released by Warner Bros.
+Pictures on June 1, 1940.

 Plot

 Agent Saxby (John Litel), the head of the Secret Service in the U.S. Treasury Department, assigns agent Lieutenant "Brass" Bancroft (Ronald Reagan) to impersonate deceased spy Steve Swenko.
 Gabby Watters (Eddie Foy, Jr.), Brass's assistant, finds a letter in the dead spy's shoe, addressed to Joe Garvey (James Stephenson), the leader of a group being investigated by the House Un-American Activities Committee.

 Swenko's wife, Hilda Riker (Lya Lys) finds out her husband is dead and recognizes Bancroft as an imposter.
 Before she can alert Garvey that there is a federal agent about, Gabby, posing as a taxi driver, follows Brass to Hilda's apartment and comes to his rescue.

 An unwitting Garvey assigns Bancroft to board the U.S. Navy dirigible USS Mason, which carries the newly invented "Inertia Projector", a sort of death-ray that can shut off an engine.
 Once aboard, Bancroft is to contact Garvey's henchman Rumford (Victor Zimmerman).
 Rumford is posing as an assistant to Dr. Finchley (Robert Warwick), a scientist working for the League of Nations, who invented the projector.

 While he steals the plans for the inertia projector, Rumford orders Bancroft to destroy the dirigible, but Garvey and Rumford learn Bancroft is a government agent.
 When the dirigible crashes during a storm, Rumford takes the plans and leaves the unconscious Bancroft to die in the crash.